Dog breed: Kennel clubs

 Kennel clubs provide the recognition of distinct dog breeds, but there are many independent clubs with differing, and sometimes inconsistent standards and they need not apply scientific standards.
 Four varieties of the Belgian Shepherd Dog are recognised as four distinct breeds by the New Zealand Kennel Club.
 Further, some groups of dogs which clearly share a persistent set of characteristics and documented descent from a known foundation stock may still not be recognized by some clubs as breeds.
 For instance, the feist is a hunting dog raised in the Southern United States for hunting small game.
 Feists have a consistent set of characteristics that reliably differentiate them from other dog types and breeds.
 However, the United Kennel Club recognizes one breed of feist, the Treeing Feist, while the American Kennel Club does not recognize any feist breed.

 A dog is said to be purebred if their parents were purebred and if the dog meets the standards of the breed.
-Purebred dog breeders of today "have inherited a breeding paradigm that is, at the very least, a bit anachronistic in light of modern genetic knowledge, and that first arose out of a pretty blatant misinterpretation of Darwin and an enthusiasm for social theories that have long been discredited as scientifically insupportable and morally questionable."
 The American Kennel Club allows mixed-breed dogs to be shown but under the condition the animals have been spayed or neutered, are not a wolf hybrid, and not eligible for the AKC Foundation Stock Service Program or an AKC Purebred Alternative Listing (PAL).
-California Assembly Act AB 1634 was a bill introduced in 2007 that would require all non-working dogs of mixed breed over the age of 6 months to be neutered or spayed.
-The bill was morally controversial, leading the American Kennel Club to fight the bill.

-The Canadian department of agriculture has strict standards for the documenting of what it calls "evolving breeds".
+In Canada, the Animal Pedigree Act lays out strict standards for the documenting of what it calls "evolving breeds".